imagej/imagej.github.io/_pages/software/scifio.md

 {% include component-stats content='io.scif:scifio' %}[SCIFIO](https://scif.io/) is a flexible framework for **SC**ientific **I**mage **F**ormat **I**nput and **O**utput.
 In other words, it is a library for reading and writing N-dimensional image data—e.g., to and from files on disk.
 SCIFIO is built on the [SciJava Common](/software/scijava-common) library.

 [ImageJ2](/software/imagej2) uses SCIFIO by default for most image input tasks.
-You can change this behavior at any time by running {% include bc content='Edit | Options | ImageJ2'%} and modifying the *Use SCIFIO when opening files* option.
+You can change this behavior at any time by running {% include bc path='Edit | Options | ImageJ2'%} and modifying the *Use SCIFIO when opening files* option.

 Benefits of using SCIFIO
 ------------------------

 SCIFIO is focused on robust and extensible support for reading and writing image file formats.
 Using it with ImageJ provides many advantages:

--   There is no need to call a special SCIFIO plugin; it works with commands like {% include bc content='File | Open'%} automatically.
+-   There is no need to call a special SCIFIO plugin; it works with commands like {% include bc path='File | Open'%} automatically.
--   There are additional import options available via the {% include bc content='File | Import | Image...'%} command.
+-   There are additional import options available via the {% include bc path='File | Import | Image...'%} command.
 -   There is a [Bio-Formats](/formats/bio-formats) plugin for SCIFIO, included with the [Fiji](/fiji) distribution of ImageJ, that adds automatic support for over a hundred life sciences file formats.
 -   Additional SCIFIO file format plugins can be dropped into ImageJ and will also work automatically.
 -   Unlike the ImageJ 1.x TIFF implementation, SCIFIO's support for TIFF adheres to the specification, allowing to successfully read many more sorts of TIFFs.